adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

   - Wouldn't track with Spectrum-CSS updates, it'd always be behind
   - Local development would need to do it in postinstall so they'd be ready for use in storybook
   - If we use any new features that we implement in CSS, we will need to update our packages to point to the new minimum version of the CSS that supports our component

+##### RSP maintains their own CSS packages
+Everything stays the same but we publish our CSS

+###### Pros:
+  - Very fast to add new features
+  - Spectrum-CSS doesn't have to do anything

+###### Cons:
+  - More confusing ecosystem
+  - Diverge from Spectrum-CSS
+  - More work for us, we'd be duplicating efforts of Spectrum-CSS at best

+##### Spectrum-CSS and React Spectrum move into an even bigger monorepo

+###### Pros:
+  - No need to do local linking when trying to develop a new feature requiring CSS updates
+  - Coordinated releases
+  - Shared tooling

+###### Cons:
+  - Would set precedent for bringing in other groups to an already large repo
+  - Work required to move into another repo for someone

 #### DNA